 TO ATTEND THE CONFERENCE – Pre-Registration is no longer required!

-As of 8:30am on February 28, you will be able to join the conference at any time by following these instructions.
+As of 8:30am CST on February 26, you will be able to join the conference at any time by following these instructions.
 There is one login for the entire day of presentations – you can use these instructions to log in and out of the conference as you like throughout the day, based on your interest and availability.

-1. On your computer workstation, go to https://www2.gotomeeting.com/register/466051234 and register in the GoToWebinar system.
+1. On your computer workstation, go to

 2. Use the link on the confirmation webpage to connect to the session.